JoseMDO/SDF-2024-5.1/june/06-17-notes.md

 ## Daily Impressions
+ - Dylan set up a One on One with me to go over project ideas.
+Great job staying on top of things and planning ahead for your success!
+ - Natalie is very participative during lectures.
+Natalie asks great questions to get clarificaiton.
+Natalie also likes to give further tips on how to do certian things to help her peers learn new things as well.
+Keep up the great work Natalie!

 ## Daily Scratch Paper/Misc.

 - 9:30 AM: Durable Skills with Morgan - How to Make a Word Document Look Professional
 * How to use word on Outlook.
 * How to properly format a document and make it look professional.